-On the third day, we trekked for another six hours from the village of Dhampus to Hemjakot, where we stayed with a local family in their home in Hemjakot.
-I loved this stay, as they had a ton of baby goats we got to play with!
+That night we stayed with a local family in their home in Hemjakot.
+I loved this stay as they had a ton of baby goats we got to play with.

 The Ghandruk trek could be done in three days, but we extended it in four.
-The last day was an easy 3-hour descent to Phedi where we caught a bus back to Pokhara in time for a well-deserved lunch.
+The last day was an easy three-hour descent to Phedi where we caught a bus back to Pokhara in time for a well-deserved lunch.